 The New APA Guidelines

 In August 2018, the American Psychological Association (APA) released new guidelines for treatment of men and boys with mental health disorders (Pappas).
 Stoicism and dominance, “traditional masculinity” as stated by the report, are drowning men in a sea of their own pain and leading to high numbers of suicides, homicides, and addictive behaviors (APA Guidelines, 11).
 In the Washington Post article “How ‘Traditional Masculinity’ Hurts the Men Who Believe in It the Most,” columnist Monica Hesse explores this new insight into how to best treat males and how to change the cultural narrative around struggling men.
 While many in conservative circles have dismissed both Hesse’s article and the APA’s assessment, it seems that administrators and faculty members of Christian schools should, at the very least, consider what is being debated.
-Whether or not we bring this debate into our classrooms, our students are thinking and forming opinions about these fiery topics.

 Dennis Uhlman teaches American Government and Economics at the Ben Lippen School in Columbia, SC.
 Dennis serves as the Model United Nations Advisor and greatly enjoys teaching and discipling students.
 He lives with his wife, Stacey, and their young daughter Ruth in Columbia.